-- The practice had clear systems to manage risk so that safety incidents were less likely to happen.
-When incidents did happen, the practice learned from them and improved their processes. - The practice routinely reviewed the effectiveness and appropriateness of the care it provided.
-It ensured that care and treatment was delivered according to evidence- based guidelines. - Staff involved and treated patients with compassion, kindness, dignity and respect. - Patients found the appointment system easy to use and reported that they were able to access care when they needed it. - There was a strong focus on continuous learning and improvement at all levels of the organisation. - The practice offered extended hours to its patients.
+• The practice had clear systems to manage risk so that safety incidents were less likely to happen.
+When incidents did happen, the practice learned from them and improved their processes.

+- The practice routinely reviewed the effectiveness and appropriateness of the care it provided.
+It ensured that care and treatment was delivered according to evidence-based guidelines. - Staff involved and treated patients with compassion, kindness, dignity and respect. - Patients found the appointment system easy to use and reported that they were able to access care when they needed it. - There was a strong focus on continuous learning and improvement at all levels of the organisation. - The practice manager had been in post since February - The practice had changed its clinical system six days prior to the inspection.

-Professor Steve Field CBE FRCP FFPH FRCGP Chief Inspector of General Practice
+Professor Steve Field CBF FRCP FFPH FRCGP Chief Inspector of General Practice